annetawamono/where-did-i-put-it-PWA/README.md

-# Where did I put it
+# Where did I put it :woman_shrugging:

 This app is designed for **mobile use only** so far.
 This project was motivated by my mom forgetting her things in the different houses she lives in, and I wanted to create a mobile app experience to solve this issue for her by using a PWA and indexedDB.